-On March 4, 2014, Georgia Power, as agent for the co-owners, filed a claim seeking damages for spent nuclear fuel storage costs at Hatch and Vogtle Units No. 1 and No. 2 covering a period of January 1, 2011 through December 31, 2013.
+On March 4, 2014, Georgia Power, as agent for the co-owners, filed a separate claim seeking damages for spent nuclear fuel storage costs at Hatch and Vogtle Units No. 1 and No. 2 covering a period of January 1, 2011 through December 31, 2013.
+The damage period was subsequently amended and now extends through December 31, 2014.
 Damages will continue to accumulate until the issue is resolved or storage is provided.
-No amounts have been recognized in the financial statements as of December 31, 2014 for this claim.
+No amounts have been recognized in the financial statements as of December 31, 2015 for this claim.
 The final outcome of these matters cannot be determined at this time.

-Both Plant Hatch and Plant Vogtle have on-site dry spent storage facilities in operation.
+Both Plants Hatch and Vogtle have on-site dry spent storage facilities in operation.
 Facilities at both plants can be expanded to accommodate spent fuel through the expected life of each plant.